 Montreal is a great place for expats to rent or buy accommodation, offering a wide range of options and price points.
-Property in Montreal tends to be less expensive and easier to find than in other cities in Canada.
+Property in Montreal tends to be less expensive and easier to find than in other major cities in Canada.

-Types of property in Montreal
+Types of accommodation in Montreal

+There is a range of accommodation options available in Montreal.
 In the city centre, expats will find apartments and condos in modern complexes.
-As is the case in most metropolitan cities, the cost of housing located centrally is at a premium and space tends to be limited.
-For this reason, most Montrealers live outside of the city centre where they have access to larger properties.
+As is the case in most metropolitan cities, the cost of housing in central areas comes at a premium and space tends to be limited.
+For this reason, many Montrealers live outside of the city centre where they have access to larger properties.
 Most rented houses are partially furnished and will have air conditioning and central heating installed.